gpslab/payload/README.md

 > **Note**
 >
-> All fields specified in the payload must be exist.
+> All fields specified in the payload must exist.

 ### Protected properties